wpswings/subscriptions-for-woocommerce/readme.md

 - Charge initial fees on subscription-based products and services
 - Cancel WooCommerce subscriptions anytime
 - Full control of subscriptions management
+- Subscription status will be on hold when order status fails
+- Subscription will automatically be cancelled when the order is cancelled.
 - Show Recurring Frequency in subscription List Table
 - Multistep setup for auto configurations of the subscription plugin and its requirements.
 - Enable log.
 Store managers require these log files, and WooCommerce developers automatically generate them based on specific logging parameters.